 - Joint aspiration may be required to rule out septic or crystalline arthritis.
 Synovial fluid analysis in patients with reactive arthritis shows a high white blood cell count (mostly polymorphonuclear leukocytes in acute phase).

-- Serology for detection of chlamydia - eg, polymerase chain reaction (PCR).
-Refer to a sexual health clinic for further genitourinary investigation in sexually active patients.
+- Refer to a sexual health clinic for further genitourinary investigation in sexually active patients.

-- Serology for other possible infectious triggers - eg, Yersinia, Campylobacter, Salmonella and Shigella species.
+- Serology for other possible infectious triggers - eg, HIV, Yersinia, Campylobacter, Salmonella and Shigella species.

 - X-rays: normal in early stages of disease.
 In advanced or long-term disease, they may show periosteal reaction and proliferation at sites of tendon insertion, plantar spurs, marginal erosions with adjacent bone proliferation in the hands and feet and, less often, features of sacroiliitis and ankylosing spondylitis.